|Nutritional Guidelines (per serving)|

-Greek moussaka is a casserole made by layering eggplant and potatoes with a spiced meat filling and then topping it off with a creamy egg-enriched béchamel sauce (white sauce) that is baked to golden perfection.
+Greek moussaka is a casserole made by layering eggplant and potatoes with a spiced meat filling, then topping it off with a creamy egg-enriched béchamel sauce (white sauce) and baking it to golden perfection.
 It is perhaps the most widely recognized of all Greek dishes and was made famous by the legendary Greek chef Nicholas Tselementes.

-This moussaka Greek eggplant recipe is the traditional way to prepare moussaka; however, you also can layer in zucchini or other vegetables you may prefer.
+This moussaka Greek eggplant recipe is the traditional way to prepare moussaka; however, you also can layer in zucchini or other vegetables if you prefer.
+While moussaka can be time-consuming to prepare, it's worth the effort.
 It is hearty and filling so you won't need many side dishes to accompany it.
-While moussaka can be time-consuming to prepare, it's worth the effort.

 - For the Vegetables: